skip to main content

 3.1.
 General Provisions

-• Expenses of spouses or accompanying persons are not allowable except for identified business purposes and on prior approval by the Chief Executive Officer or Chief Administrative Officer (CAO);
+• Expenses of spouses or accompanying persons are not allowable except for identified business purposes and on prior approval by the CEO/CAO;

 • Every reasonable effort should be made to use the organization's normal purchasing procedures.